thierry-martinez/ocamlcodoc/README.md

-# Extract test code from OCaml doc-comments.
+# `ocamlcodoc`: Extract test code from OCaml doc-comments.

 ocamlcodoc extracts the preformatted source code in OCaml documentation comments, i.e. the code delimited by `{[ ... ]}` in